rgaiacs/swc-git-intermediate/02-alias.md

 When we start using Git a lot we also get tired of type long commands like `git log --all --decorate --graph --oneline`.
-Git allows us to create our own commands that will be transcript to full Git commands so we can type less.
+Git allows us to create our own commands, called `alias`, that will be transcript to full Git commands so we can type less.
+For example,
-We can create a command called `lga` to be transcript into `log --all --decorate --graph --oneline` using
+we can create a command called `lga` to be transcript into `log --all --decorate --graph --oneline` using